MatthijsKamstra/haxephp/11mysql/example.md

 Check more info in the [about](about.md).

-_The code used in this example can is [here](https://github.com/MatthijsKamstra/haxephp/tree/master/11mysql/code)._
+_The code used in this example is [here](https://github.com/MatthijsKamstra/haxephp/tree/master/11mysql/code)._

 ## How to start